Purpose and Code of Conduct

 The Higher Education Opportunity Act (HEOA) requires educational institutions to develop and comply with a code of conduct that prohibits conflicts of interest for financial aid personnel.
-Any Faulkner State Community College officer, employee, or agent who has responsibilities with respect to student educational loans must comply with this code of conduct.
-The following provisions were developed to bring Faulkner State Community College into compliance with the federal law.
+Any College officer, employee, or agent who has responsibilities with respect to student educational loans must comply with this code of conduct.
+The following provisions were developed to bring the College into compliance with the federal law.

-- Neither Faulkner State Community College (FSCC) as an institution nor any individual officer, employee or agent shall enter into any revenue-sharing arrangements with any lender.
+- Neither the College as an institution nor any individual officer, employee or agent shall enter into any revenue-sharing arrangements with any lender.

-- FSCC shall not: A. for any first-time borrower, assign, through award packaging or other methods, the borrower’s loan to a particular lender; or B. refuse to certify, or delay certification of, any loan based on the borrower’s selection of a particular lender or guaranty agency.
+- The College shall not: A. for any first-time borrower, assign, through award packaging or other methods, the borrower’s loan to a particular lender; or B. refuse to certify, or delay certification of, any loan based on the borrower’s selection of a particular lender or guaranty agency.

-- FSCC shall not request or accept from any lender any assistance with call center staffing or financial aid office staffing.
+- The College shall not request or accept from any lender any assistance with call center staffing or financial aid office staffing.